 We’ll go over some great strategies to increase your email list.

 1. Add a popup to your site.
 Different targeted pop-ups to different customers based on the value of their cart, for example, can dramatically increase subscriber growth.

 2. Create an amazing magnet for lead generation.
 A 1-page report isn’t cutting it anymore.
 Try using a full-length eBook or a white paper.

 3. Host an informative free webinar.
 Make signing up for your list a requirement for registration.
-Webinars are a great way to build your list.
+Webinars are a great way to list build.
 Make sure that you are offering exceptional content in the webinar to entice your target market.
 Consider using a webinar software to help you with this.

 4. Use your free webinar recording as a lead magnet for your opt-in.
 The requirement for viewing should be signing up for your list.
 If people missed the webinar, they may still be interested in the recording, which they can listen to at their own time.